Complete and competitive financial markets in a complex world: Market Completeness.

 \section{Market Completeness.}

 Competition among financial intermediaries may involve existing assets and/or the launch of new financial claims.
 As a consequence it may produce two different effects: \tiref a a reduction of intermediation margins, and thus lower asset prices, and \tiref b an enlargement of the set $\Xa$ of traded assets, thus contributing to complete the markets.
-This short discussion justifies our interest for the set \footnote{ Dropping the index $0$ or adding the superscript $a$ to $\Pi$ will result in a similar transformation of $\Ext$. }
+This short discussion justifies our interest for the set \footnote{ The set $\Ext_0(\pi,\A)$ is defined likewise but with $\Pi(\Xa)$ replaced with $\Pi_0(\Xa)$. }

-In this section we want to address the following question: {\it under what conditions is it possible to extend the actual markets to obtain an economy with complete financial markets without violating the no arbitrage principle?} This translates into the mathematical condition $\Ext(\pi)\ne\emp$ and if $\pi'\in\Ext(\pi)$ we speak of $(L(\Xa),\ge_*,\pi')$ as a completion of $(\Xa,\ge_*,\pi)$.
+In this section we want to address the following question: {\it under what conditions is it possible to extend the actual markets to obtain an economy with complete financial markets without violating the no arbitrage principle?} This translates into the mathematical condition $\Ext(\pi,\A)\ne\emp$ and, if $\pi'\in\Ext(\pi,\A)$, we speak of $(L(\Xa,\A),\ge_*,\pi')$ as an $\A$-completion of $(\Xa,\ge_*,\pi)$.

+The first papers to focus on the extension property of financial prices were those by Harrison and Kreps \cite{harrison_kreps} and Kreps \cite{kreps} (see also \cite[Theorem 8.1]{MAFI_2008}), although this aspect has later been somehow neglected in the following literature.
+In their approach the completion property is related to (and in fact in most cases equivalent to) the concept of viability that we discuss later.
+Recalling the discussion in subsection \ref{subsec complete}, we remark that our definition of $\A$-completion does not preclude that markets may be in principle further extended, e.g. by passing to a larger $\sigma$ algebra than $\A$.
+However, given that $\A$ is quite arbitrary, our results carry over very simply.

-We obtain the following complete characterisation for the case of cash additive completions.
+We obtain the following complete characterisation for the case of cash additive $\A$-completions.